karayabin/universe-snapshot/universe/Ling/Light/personal/mydoc/pages/light-application-recommended-structure.md

         # The "services" directory contains the "service configuration files".
         # See more details in the service container document: https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/light-service-container.md
         /services:
-            # an example of service config file for a plugin named Light_MyPlugin
+            # an example of service config file for a the Ling.Light_MyPlugin plugin
-            - Light_MyPlugin.byml
+            - Ling.Light_MyPlugin.byml

         # The "data" directory contains the plugin private configuration.
         # See the config data directory section for more details: https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/light-application-recommended-structure.md#the-config-data-directory
         /data:
-            # an example of configuration data directory for a plugin named Light_MyPlugin
+            # an example of configuration data directory for the Ling.Light_MyPlugin plugin
-            /Light_MyPlugin:
+            /Ling.Light_MyPlugin:

         # The "open" directory is reserved for dynamic plugins intercommunication.
         # For more details, read https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/design/open-vs-close-service-registration.md.
         /open:

-            # this directory will contain all messages destined to the Light_MyPlugin plugin
+            # this directory will contain all messages destined to the Ling.Light_MyPlugin plugin
-            /Light_MyPlugin:
+            /Ling.Light_MyPlugin:
                 - ...

     # A directory containing scripts organized by galaxy/planet